-Heroes Highway Project was started by Gold Star Dads Michael Thorpe, David Troyer, and Tom McKinley in October 2012.
+Heroes Highway Project was started by Gold Star Dads Michael Thorpe and David Troyer in October 2012.

 The concept of Highway Memorial Signs for Oregon's Fallen Heroes was brought to State Representative Andy Olson with the hope that with his experience setting up a program to honor Police Officers killed in the line of duty would help us with this similar project.